ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 ..note::

     Each application can potentially use up to 20 CVC’s.
 It is not possible to limit the number of circuits which can be used by each application, as can be done with Fast-Connect.

-**2.4.15 Definition of an X25 GATE Fast-Connect line**
+X25 GATE Fast-Connect line
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-An X25 GATE Fast-Connect line establishes a connection between VIRTEL and an X25 line connected to an IBM 3745 communications
+An X25 GATE Fast-Connect line establishes a connection between VIRTEL and an X25 line connected to an IBM 3745 communications controller.
-    controller.
 Across this type of line, VIRTEL handles incoming and outgoing calls to and from the X25 network.
 Activation of this type of line requires the presence of the FASTC, GATE and MINITEL parameters in the VIRTCT.

 |image44|

-*Fig. 44 - Definition of an X25 GATE Fast Connect line*
+Definition of an X25 GATE Fast Connect line
+"""""""""""""""""""""""""""""""""""""""""""

 Remote ident
     Name of the MCH LU generated by NPSI.